 We met Steve in March 2018 when his business idea, ‘Focus Waste Management’ was still on paper.
-His waste collection and disposal business was always a lucrative idea, but his concept had to have minimal environmental impact wherever possible in order for Steve to fulfil his dream.
+His waste collection and disposal business was always a lucrative idea, but his concept had to have minimal environmental impact wherever possible in order for him to fulfil his dream.

 Focus Waste Management now aims to recycle/reuse at least 95% of all collections and he has striven to build a brand that his customers can trust to not only offer a reliable and friendly service but one that also has reducing landfill waste and effective recycling at its heart.